nick-d-99/launch_school/README.md

 This repo is created to start the Launch School cirriculum.
-I started thisj at 6:37pm on 1/10/2023.
+I started this at 6:37pm on 1/10/2023.